Understanding Key Hydraulic Control Components

 They determine whether fluid should pass through specific channels or be redirected elsewhere based on input signals or manual actuation.

-- Flow control: Directional valves enable selective routing of fluid between
+- Flow Control: Directional valves enable selective routing of fluid between

 different actuators or sections within a hydraulic circuit.